simon9438/OilFarmer/README.md

 1. Set your screen resolution to 1920x1080.
 2. Load the Script by executing it.
+3. Position your mouse over the first circle in the oil pump.
-3. Start the Script with F10.
+4. Start the Script with F10.
-4. You can stop the Script with F11, it will then reload.
+5. You can stop the Script with F11, it will then reload.